Introduction

 Nagaland’s festivals are a reflection of its vibrant culture and tribal heritage.
 Most festivals are linked to agriculture, the mainstay of the Naga economy.

-Rivers of Nagalan
+Rivers of Nagaland

 Nagaland is blessed with several rivers that enrich its landscapes and support its ecosystems.
 Some major rivers include: